rackerlabs/support-how-to/content/cloud-files/multi-region-support-in-cloud-files.md

 2.0 APIs.
 Customers using Auth 1.0 will still only have a single endpoint returned.

-If you have customers around the world, don&rsquo;t forget that you can deliver your content rapidly with Akamai&rsquo;s Content Delivery Network (CDN), which caches content at global edge locations and saves users time because the requested content is received from within the region instead of coming from the origin data center.
+If you have customers around the world, don't forget that you can deliver your content rapidly with Akamai's Content Delivery Network (CDN), which caches content at global edge locations and saves users time because the requested content is received from within the region instead of coming from the origin data center.